getappmap/appmap-js/docs/integrations/plantuml.md

 ### Generating sequence diagrams from the CLI

-AppMaps can be generated on the command line from your terminal, or within a CI build.
+AppMap Data can be generated on the command line from your terminal, or within a CI build.

 #### CLI command: `sequence-diagram`